mbenetti/CML-test/README.md

 ![image](./img/cd-ci2.jpg)

-This repository contains a test project that applied CI-CD principles to a Data Science project and made use of Github actions as main platform for code, data and model versioning.
+This repository apply CI-CD principles to a Data Science project with Github actions. as main platform for code, data and model versioning.